-Getting the Look of Marble without the Maintenance
+Getting the Look of Marble Countertops without the Maintenance

 Marble is beautiful.
 But, let’s face it… It can be a hassle.
 So much so, that it’s not really recommended in a high traffic kitchen.
 Why?
 You need to be sure you keep up with the periodic maintenance of applying a stone sealant.
-It’s porous so if you do not regularly apply a sealant and you spill red wine or splatter pasta sauce on it, you are in trouble… Don’t worry though; Normandy Designer Jennifer Runner Cross, AKBD has got you covered.
-Here are her suggestions for how to get the look of marble without the maintenance.
+It’s porous so if you do not regularly apply a sealant and you spill red wine or splatter pasta sauce on it, you are in trouble… Don’t worry though, we have you covered.
+Here are our suggestions for how to get the look of marble without the maintenance.

 What exactly is quartz?
 Let us explain.
 Quartz, also used interchangeably with the term engineered stone, is a material comprised of natural quartz bound together by a mixture of pigments and resins.
 This is what makes it non-porous and easy to care for.